• Products

 Yes, both short-term and long-term capital losses can be carried forward for up to eight successive years.
 These losses can be set off against gains in future years, helping to reduce tax liability.

-Yes, the grandfathering rule applies to gains realized from the sale of shares starting from February 1, 2018.
+Yes, the grandfathering rule applies to gains realised from the sale of shares starting from February 1, 2018.
 Any long-term gains from shares purchased before January 31, 2018, are calculated based on the acquisition cost as of that date.

 Did you enjoy this article?